Notre Dame Fighting Irish vs USC Trojans College Football Rivalry

 Joe Montana, Notre Dame Quarterback from 1975-1978

 One of the most famous quarterbacks in NFL history, Joe Montana, also known as “the Comeback Kid,” got his start at Notre Dame.
-He played for the Fighting Irish for five years, longer than most college players, participating in the famed Green Jersey Game of 1977 and winning a national championship the same year.
+He played for the Fighting Irish for five years, longer than many college players, participating in the famed Green Jersey Game of 1977 and winning a national championship the same year.
 After leaving Notre Dame for the NFL, Montana went on to have a storied career with the San Francisco 49ers, playing with them from 1979-1992, winning four Super Bowls and earning three Super Bowl MVP Awards.

 Why are Notre Dame and USC rivals?